summaryInfo/java_web_msu_course/docs/PAGES.md

 * List of all orders (query result, split into pages)
     * Every entry is a collapsible, that expands to detailed info, modify and delete buttons
     * Also has link that leads to "Supplies" page with provider set to this provider
+    * Has button to perform supply (create new product instances and show them)
 * Page switching (forward, backward and page number buttons; for large number of results)

 ## Create or modify supply